High School Community Involvement

 The purpose of the requirement is to encourage students to develop awareness of civic responsibility and of the role they can play in supporting and strengthening their communities.

 Students may begin accumulating hours in the summer between their Grade 8 and Grade 9 year.
-Students may do as many different volunteer activities as they’d like as long as the total number of hours adds up to 40 and a signed “Community Involvement Activity Notification and Completion Form” has been received for all activities.
+Students may do as many different volunteer activities as they’d like as long as the total number of hours adds up to the required amount and a signed “Community Involvement Activity Notification and Completion Form” has been received for all activities.
 This tracking sheet is distributed by the school and students must ensure that they fill it out completely before and after volunteering.
 In addition, students must ensure that their parents, their supervisor at the volunteer activity, and their school guidance counsellor, or principal, sign the form.

 - is a requirement of a class or course in which the student is enrolled (e.g., cooperative education portion of a course, job shadowing, work experience);

 - takes place during the time allotted for the instructional program on a school day.
 However, an activity that takes place during the student’s lunch breaks or “spare” periods is permissible;

 - takes place in a logging or mining environment, if the student is under sixteen years of age;

 - takes place in a factory, if the student is under fifteen years of age;

 - takes place in a workplace other than a factory, if the student is under fourteen years of age and is not accompanied by an adult;

 - would normally be performed for wages by a person in the workplace;

 - involves the operation of a vehicle, power tools, or scaffolding;